MATA Trolley: Reopening and resuspension

 On August 18, 2024, MATA announced that service on the Main Street Line was suspended again indefinitely at the request of the Tennessee Department of Transportation after a braking issue arose, for the second time in nine months, while an investigation into the cause proceeded.
 As there was no estimate at that time for when service might be able to resume, all trolley operators were laid off.
 In October, MATA estimated that service on the Main Street line would resume in summer 2025.
 In June 2025, MATA began temporarily operating rubber-tired trolleys along Main Street.
 Interim CEO John Lewis announced that the trolleys could be repaired for a fraction of the cost quoted by previous leaders.

+MATA hopes to reopen the trolley system in fall 2026.
+As of August 2026, reopening is still forecast for fall 2026.

 Lines

 The MATA Trolley network consists of three lines.
 There are stations at 24 locations (inbound and outbound stations are counted as a single location), and 35 of the stations are sheltered and ADA-accessible.